ibowditch/userdocs/_build/html/_sources/events.md.txt

    The event title will be the same as the pager message.
 The format of this message will vary by district, but generally it includes the name of the paged brigade, the type of call, and the CAD number.

-   The actual OIC is not known when the pager call arrives, so the system assigns the call out officer or the SDC as the OIC by default.
+   The actual OIC is not known when the pager call arrives, so the system assigns the call-out officer or the SDC as the OIC by default.
 This should be {ref}`updated<change-event>` by the actual OIC when the crew returns to station.